2. Pontius Pilate (continued)

 Lit the lamps

 Bald Mountain is the place which in the Gospels is called Golgotha - an Aramaic word meaning Place of the skulls - and where Jesus was crucified.
 Topographically Bulgakov’s hill is higher than Golgotha and farther from the city.
-There is also a Bald Mountain near Bulgakov's native city Kiev in Ukraine.
+There is also a Bald Mountain near Bulgakov's native city Kyiv in Ukraine.

 Joseph Kaifa